This glossary contains definitions for terms and concepts you may encounter during your VCE History (Revolutions) studies.

 An aristocrat is a member of the aristocracy.

-An artisan is a person engaged in production of secondary goods, such as a craftsman, mechanic or labourer.
+An artisan is a person engaged in the production of secondary goods, such as a craftsman, mechanic or labourer.
 Artisans usually lived in cities and were skilled or semi-skilled.

 Assassination is the murder of a leader or notable figure, usually committed to undermine a political regime or to achieve political change.